mmisw/orr-ont/docker/deploy/README.md

-**Please note**: The above Docker set-up should in general be complemented with appropriate mechanism toward a production environment.
+**Please note**: The above Docker set-up should in general be complemented with appropriate mechanisms toward a production environment.
 Aspects to consider include:
 making your ORR instance externally visible, re-starting the containers to reflect configuration and image updates, logging, backups, etc.